wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 A media server terminating a session MUST follow the procedures in {{Section 5.2 of !RFC7675}}  for immediate revocation of consent.

-The WHEP endpoints MUST return an "405 Method Not Allowed" response for any HTTP request method different than OPTIONS and POST on the endpoint URL in order to reserve their usage for future versions of this protocol specification.

 The WHEP endpoints MUST support OPTIONS requests for Cross-Origin Resource Sharing (CORS) as defined in {{FETCH}}.
 The "200 OK" response to any OPTIONS request SHOULD include an "Accept-Post" header with a media type value of "application/sdp" as per {{!W3C.REC-ldp-20150226}}.

-The WHEP sessions MUST return an "405 Method Not Allowed" response for any HTTP request method different than PATCH and DELETE on the session URLs in order to reserve their usage for future versions of this protocol specification.

 ## ICE support {#ice-support}

-ICE {{!RFC8845}} is a protocol addressing the complexities of Network Address Translation (NAT) traversal, commonly encountered in Internet communication.
+ICE {{!RFC8845}} is a protocol addressing the complexities of NAT traversal, commonly encountered in Internet communication.
 NATs hinder direct communication between devices on different local networks, posing challenges for real-time applications.
 ICE facilitates seamless connectivity by employing techniques to discover and negotiate efficient communication paths.

 Trickle ICE {{!RFC8838}} optimizes the connectivity process by incrementally sharing potential communication paths, reducing latency, and facilitating quicker establishment.